noklesta/SublimeQuickFileCreator/README.md

 same location.
 Select a directory, input the new name in the input panel at the bottom of the window, and you're done!

-The Quick panel lists all the directories in the including any project folders added using sublime text project menu.
+The quick panel lists all the directories inside any open project folders, including folders that have been added using the ST2 project menu.

-The File/ Folder Input panel accepts recurive folder or file creation.
+The file/folder input panel supports recursive folder or file creation.
 If the parent path does not exist then the path will be created.

 ## Installation